The Two Gentlemen of Verona Society and Class Quotes

-I am but a fool, look you; and yet I have the wit to
+I am but a fool, look you, and yet I have the wit

-think my master is a kind of a knave: but that's
+to think my master is a kind of a knave, but that's all

-all one, if he be but one knave.
-He lives not now
+one if he be but one knave.
+He lives not now that

 Lance takes a lot of pleasure in the fact that he keeps secrets from his master.
 Here, he calls Proteus a "knave" (an idiot) and reveals that he's fallen in love with an unnamed woman.